What is a tracker mortgage?

 What is a tracker mortgage?
 Image credit: ID 8682595 © Terrance Emerson | Dreamstime.com

-A tracker mortgage is a type of variable rate mortgage which "tracks" a base rate – usually the Bank of England’s base rate.
+A tracker mortgage is a type of variable rate mortgage which "tracks" a base rate – usually the Bank of England’s base rate, although some may follow their own base rate.
 If you get a tracker mortgage, your mortgage repayments (including the interest you pay on your mortgage) could change every month.

-If you have a variable mortgage, a mortgage lender can set their own variable rate.
+The difference between tracker mortgage and a standard variable rate mortgage is if you have a standard variable mortgage, a mortgage lender can set their own variable rate.
 However, a tracker mortgage normally follows the Bank of England’s base rate – which they don’t control.

 What’s the difference between a tracker mortgage and a fixed rate mortgage?